playwithreality/Random-Forest-Land-Classification/README.md

 # 6. Collocation of Products

 The collocated data has been converted into three separate CSV formatted data sets to be run on the random forest algorithm.
 Each CSV products has a total of 21,855,475 rows.
 Sentinel-1 product has three attributes as columns, red color, green color and blue color.
 Sentinel-2 product has 13 attributes in total corresponding to all of the Sentinel-2 bands.
-Sentinel-1 and Sentinel-2 collocated product has both attribute sets combined.
+Sentinel-1 and Sentinel-2 RGB product has three attributes and Sentinel-1 VV+VH has two attributes.

 # 7. Results